rokas293/big_star/README.md

 This is the website for Big Star Collectibles

-It can be viewed by opening the file index.html in a browser.
+It can be viewed by opening the file index.html in any browser.

 Developed for LinkedIn Learning